caelyx/caelyx.github.io/_posts/2016-02-07-feds-don-t-need-crypto-backdoors-to-spy-your-tv-and-toothbrush-will-do.md

 (via [Akiba @ FreakLabs][akiba])

-[^fn1]: Read: consumers using crypto to protect their traffic from eavesdroppers, because we're not animals.

 [^fn2]: And one certainly supports the need for law enforcement to access information in pursuit of their duties, within an appropriate legal framework.